-Table 2reports the regression results pertaining to the two subsets of size measures of financial development as dependent variables.
-In all, there are five regressions, corresponding to the indirect and direct financial development, respectively.
+Table 2reports the regression results pertaining to the two subsets of sizemeasures of financial development as dependent variables.
+In all, there are fiveregressions, corresponding to the indirect and direct financial development, respectively.
 Several interesting results merit discussion.

 First, the lagged dependent variable in all regressions is positive and statistically significant at the 1% level, suggesting that financial development indicators indeed display considerable persistence.
 The persistence estimates are particularly high in the regressions for the size indicators and relatively small in the regressions for the efficiency indicators.
-This is unsurprising: Financial development indicators that are based on size are likely to display high persistence, since the size of the banking system at any given time, for example, is highly history dependent.
+This is

 Second, the impact of openness on the different sets of indicators of financial development shows substantial differences.
 For indirect finance sector, in the regressions of the size indicators, both trade openness and financial openness enter with negative and significant coefficients (except for the regression of FO on DEPT).
 For the direct finance sector, trade openness also negatively affects the size indicators of financial development.
-Interestingly, however, financial openness exerts positive impact on the size indictors of direct financial development.
+Interestingly, however, financial openness exerts positive impact on the size indicators of direct financial development.